mpuigsari/Pez/blueos_ros/README.md

 ---

 This README summarises the current ROS Noetic code base.
-Docker support under `blueos_ros_extension` is under development and therefore not covered here.
+Use the prebuilt image `mapuigsari/blueos-ros-server:arm32-v7-comms` when running on BlueOS.